How does passkey work: Understanding what passkeys are

 The next time you log into the website it will make an “challenge”, like the aforementioned “question” - your authentication will then answer this question using your unique key, and then send a final signature to the website.
 Finally, the website uses their key (which matches yours) to verify the signature.
 And then you’re done!

-There are many reasons why passkeys are easier and better to use than the usual passwords.
-So we'll present some to you here:
+There are many reasons why passkeys are easier and better to use than traditional passwords.
+So we’ll present some to you here:

 All passkeys are unique and thus stronger